The network signature of constellation line figures: Method: measuring, clustering, and comparing visual signatures

+We use \emph{manifold learning}~\cite{gorban2008principal} out of the high-dimensional constellation features, to optimise the projection (or \emph{embedding}) of this data into two dimensions.
+The objective is to preserve the neighbours of a constellation (by Euclidean distance, which captures the similarity across all features) between the original many dimensions and the final two dimensions.
+Constellations which are \emph{similar} in the original space remain neighbours in the embedded space, and can now be visualised and interpreted.

+The \emph{t-distributed Stochastic Neighbor Embedding} (t-SNE)~\cite{van2008visualizing,van2014accelerating} is manifold learning which also separates any clusters in the data.
+Conclusions can thus be drawn from the embedding at multiple scales: some constellations will be local neighbours, while some clusters of constellations will be regional neighbours on a higher scale.
+T-SNE visually disentangles data that has internal structure at different scales.
+This embedding serves as a clustered summary of constellation visual signatures.

-\paragraph{Tuning the manifold-learning process} We run the t-SNE~\cite{van2008visualizing,van2014accelerating} implementation from scikit-learn~\cite{scikit-learn} and parametrise it as in Table~\ref{tab:tsne_parameters}.
+\paragraph{Tuning the manifold learning} We run the t-SNE~\cite{van2008visualizing,van2014accelerating} implementation from scikit-learn~\cite{scikit-learn} and parametrise it as in Table~\ref{tab:tsne_parameters}.
 We aim for two dimensions, which can be visualised clearly.
 The distance used is squared \emph{Euclidean distance}, which is calculated after \emph{scaling} the data feature-wise with a standard scaler, which removes the mean of the distribution and scales the feature to unit variance.
 First, t-SNE converts the closeness of data points into joint probabilities, and minimises their Kullback-Leibler (KL) divergence in the original vs.\ the embedded space.
 The gradient-descent algorithm does not guarantee that it will reach the optimum KL divergence, so we try different random seeds (that is, do multiple restarts) and select the best divergence found.
-We use approximate (rather than exact) gradient calculation, since the algorithm is computationally heavy---the runtime of manifold learning with 20,000 iterations is on the order of 10 minutes, even though the number of data points (constellations) is relatively small, in the thousands.
-An exact gradient calculation would guarantee that two identical constellations are embedded at exactly the same coordinates.
-With the approximate calculation, we occasionally see small differences between these coordinates, but identical constellations remain very close in the embedding.
+The algorithm is computationally heavy---the runtime of manifold learning with 20,000 iterations is on the order of tens of minutes, even though the number of data points (constellations) is relatively small, in the thousands.
+Two identical constellations are embedded at roughly the same coordinates.

-The \emph{perplexity} parameter $p$ makes a difference: it is essentially the number of nearest neighbours to consider when generating the conditional probabilities.
-We set this to the average culture size (the number of constellations).
+The \emph{perplexity} parameter $p$ matters: it is essentially the number of nearest neighbours to consider.
+We set this to the average culture size (the number of constellations per culture, here 32).
 This makes regional structure visible.
 A smaller value for $p$ would be useful if splitting large clusters is desirable.

 \paragraph{Evaluating the embedding} The \emph{trustworthiness} metric~\cite{venna2001neighborhood,van2009learning} expresses to what extent the local structure (the neighbourhood of all constellations) is retained by the embedding.
 Given a number of nearest neighbours as parameter (here, equal to the perplexity value from Table~\ref{tab:tsne_parameters}) and a type of distance (here, Euclidean), the trustworthiness is a value in $[0,1]$ which reaches 1 if all constellations have retained all their nearest neighbours after the embedding.
 We report the trustworthiness value to evaluate the embedding itself.